top of page

 1. Character & Leadership – Rooted in our core values of Curiosity, Connection, and Courage, this domain fosters essential character traits such as kindness, integrity, justice, and wisdom.
 It guides students in making ethical choices, developing strong relationships, and becoming responsible, compassionate members of their communities.

 2. English Language Arts – Derived from the Florida State Standards and adapted for our multi-age, mastery-based model, this domain ensures students develop strong literacy skills in reading, writing, speaking, and listening.
 By focusing on skill progression rather than grade-level benchmarks, students build comprehension, expression, and critical thinking at their own pace.
+We use the Fundations curriculum to ground our ELA learning and growth.

 3. Mathematics – Grounded in the Florida State Standards, this domain has been carefully refined and reformulated to support conceptual understanding, problem-solving, and numerical fluency within a flexible, mastery-based learning framework.
 Students move through foundational and advanced mathematical concepts as they demonstrate readiness, ensuring deep and lasting comprehension.
+We use the Zearn program to ground our Math learning and growth.

 4. Science – Inspired by the Florida State Standards and adapted for inquiry-driven exploration, this domain fosters curiosity, experimentation, and critical thinking.
 Students engage in hands-on investigations that encourage them to explore the natural world, ask meaningful questions, and apply the scientific method to real-world problems.